 1. Introduction 2 2.
 Structure of the Joint Questionnaire on Non-Monetary Health Care Statistics 4 3.
 General Instructions for Updating Data and Metadata 6 4.
 Guidelines by Topic and Variable 10 Annex 1.
-List of Common Variables 21 Annex 2.
-List of Eurostat Additional Variables 23 Annex 3.
-List of Member States of OECD, Eurostat and WHO-Europe 24 Annex 4.
-Approaches to overcome breaks in time series 25 Annex 5.
-Specifications and standard data format for submission of Hospital Discharge Data 26
+List of Member States of OECD, Eurostat and WHO-Europe 20 Annex 2.
+List of Common Variables 21 Annex 3.
+Approaches to overcome breaks in time series 23 Annex 4.
+Specifications and standard data format for submission of Hospital Discharge Data 24